localstack/docs/content/en/user-guide/ci/circle-ci/index.md

 More information about state management [here](/user-guide/state-management/export-import-state).

 #### Cloud Pods
-Cloud pods providing an easy solution to persist Localstack's state, even between workflows or projects.
+Cloud pods providing an easy solution to persist LocalStack's state, even between workflows or projects.

 Find more information about cloud pods [here](/user-guide/state-management/cloud-pods/).

 ##### Multiple projects
-Update cloud pod in it's own project (ie IaC repo).
+Update or create the cloud pod in it's own project (ie in a separate Infrastructure as Code repo), this would create a base/"golden" cloud pod, which you can use in the future without any configuration or deployment.

-_Note: If there is a previously created cloud pod, this step can be skipped._
+_Note: If there is a previously created cloud pod which doesn't need updating this step can be skipped._

 ```yaml
 ...